ressurectit/ng-grid/readme.md

     - `ColumnComponent` - Array of column definitions for columns, content getter
     - `ColumnGroupComponent` - Array of column group definitions for grid, content getter
  - `contentChild`
+    - `TemplateRef`
-    - `TemplateRef#noDataFoundTemplate` - Custom template for no data found message
+        - `'noDataFoundTemplate'` - Custom template for no data found message

  #### *Properties*
  - `id: string` - Id of grid, must be unique